hannesrosenbusch/hannesrosenbusch.github.io/_posts/2021-04-13-Teaching machine learning at Princeton University.md

 ---
-title: "Teaching machine learning at Princeton"
+title: "Extending my teaching in machine learning"
 date: 2021-04-13
 tags: [Machine learning]
-excerpt: "You can watch my practice run for the first guest lecture here."
+excerpt: "I uploaded the practice run for my first guest lecture at Princeton."
 ---

 Recently, my colleagues and I published a paper serving as a hands-on introduction to machine learning for behavioral scientists.
 In response, Robin Gomilla invited me to share my knowledge in his course on Advanced Statistics.